Coping With Epilepsy Neurofeedback Practitioner Directory

 Keppra and infections

-I am the mother of a 37 year old son with complex partial, Paul does not walk or speak and has had siezures since birth.
+I am the mother of a 37 year old son with CP, Paul does not walk or speak and has had siezures since birth.

 He was put on Keppra liquid approx. 1 year ago.
 Last year he had a kidney stone removed and since has had constant kidney infections, trouble urinating, ear infections, sinus infections.
 He has never had these issues prior to taking the Keppra.
 He did have the kidney stone but not all these infections EVER.